This blog post has been updated by Kristina Rust, Career Consultant on November 7, 2024 for relevancy, inclusivity, and formatting.

 How:

-• If uncertain who to contact, research the company directory as available and reach out to someone you consider to be a person of influence and related to the position in question
+- If you're uncertain about whom to contact, research the company directory as available and reach out to someone you consider to be a person of influence and related to the position in question.

 Sample: